 Students should be careful not to criticize other Martial Arts.
 Practitioners and Instructors of other arts are following a different path than ours.
 We would bring our Aikido training into disrepute by regarding ourselves as superior.

 Your partner is the mirror of yourself.
 You can learn from any partner, regardless of their age, physical limitations, rank and capabilities.
 Working with some partners can be more of a challenge than with others.
 These are often the best opportunities to practice the spirit of Aikido and the fundamental concept of harmonizing with others.
-If you continue to have difficulty speak privately to the Sensei or a senior student.
+If you continue to have difficulty speaking privately to Sensei or a senior student.

 Avoid competition.
-Competition is not a part of Aikido.
+Competition is not part of Aikido.
 Trying to win, bragging about one’s power or ability and looking down on other students is not Aikido.
 The aim of Aikido is to become a better person and to perfect the techniques you are being taught.

 If you wish to bring a guest to watch class, please introduce him/her to Sensei before class.
 If a guest book exists, please have the visitor fill it out.
-Also instruct the guest on how to behave during the class.
+Also, instruct the guest on how to behave during the class.

 Do not practice when you are ill.
 If you feel ill or too tired to practice during a class, excuse yourself (sumimasen), bow to your partner and then approach Sensei.
 Bow, excuse yourself and ask if you can rest at the side of the mats or be excused from class.

 Always help with the cleaning of the mats or dojo before or after class.
 The dojo and the mats contribute to the polishing of our “spiritual mirrors” and as such we must show respect and keep them clean.